1969 Dodge Daytona Project Car; Project Nuremberg Daytona, Part 11

 This is Part 11 of our ongoing story of the Restoration of our 1969 Dodge Nuremberg Daytona Project Car.
 (Start with Part 1)

-Last time we told you that once the paint started coming off we found a couple of surprises.
-We had mistakenly believed that Daytona body was rust free.
+Our initial inspection led us to believe the Daytona was virtually rust free.
 We had gone around it with a magnet and felt very confident there was no rust in the car.

-Once the paint was on the floor we did find a few small areas of rust that needed attention.
+Once the paint was on the floor, we found a few small areas of rust that needed attention.
 The first area we discovered was the front top of both front fenders.
-There were several pin hole rust problems that needed attention.
-We also found some other rust along the lower driver side rear fender and another on the passenger side.
-None of these were significant and all were cut out and replaced with new metal.
-None of this rust was through the metal it was simply rust with some surface damage but we didn’t want anything left that even resembled rust.
-All areas with any hint of rust were removed and replaced with new treated metal.
-All of the metal cut out of the car would fit on a large diner plate.
+There were several pinhole rust problems that needed attention.
+We also found some other rust along the lower driver’s side rear fender and another on the passenger side.
+None of these were significant, and all were cut out and replaced with new metal.
+None of this rust was through the metal.
+It was simply rust with some surface damage, but we wanted nothing left that even resembled rust.
+All areas with any hint of rust were removed and replaced with newly treated metal.
+All the metal cut out of the car would fit on a large dinner plate.

 The good news was that there was no other evidence of body damage other than what we had previously noted.
-The small dent in the upper driver side rear quarter panel was hammered out and only a skim coat of filler needed to finish it off.
-The rear tail light panel that had been damaged at a German stop light collision had been previously repaired with a heavy layer of bondo.
-No attempt had been made to straighten the metal underneath.
+The small dent in the upper driver’s side rear quarter panel was hammered out, and they needed only a skim coat of filler to finish it.
+Someone had previously repaired the rear tail light panel that had been damaged at a German stop light collision with a heavy layer of bondo.
+They had made no attempt to straighten the metal underneath.

-All of the bondo was removed from the panel and it was properly pulled back into place and again a small filler coat used to smooth it out to perfection.
-That was pretty much the extend of the required body work on the Daytona shell.
+All the bondo was removed from the panel and it was properly pulled back into place and again a small filler coat was used to smooth it out to perfection.
+That was pretty much the extent of the required bodywork on the Daytona shell.

-At this time we also began the creation of what would become a very long and very expensive list of parts needed to build our Project.
-Finding and selecting reproduction parts, original parts and refurbished parts, to me, is both exciting and irritating but most of all bank account draining!
-In Part 12 we will begin telling you where we sourced some of the more hard to find parts and summarize some of the costs involved.
-We will also give you our comments on the suppliers.
-We will also tell you all of them are!
+At this time we also began the creation of what would become a very long and very expensive list of parts needed to build our project.
+Finding and selecting reproduction parts, original parts, and refurbished parts, to me, is both exciting and irritating but most of all, bank account draining!
+In Part 12, we will begin telling you where we sourced some of the more hard to find parts and summarize some costs involved.